KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 ### 3.2 Tree of Knowledge — The Khaonic Arc

-- **Origin:** ♾ Khaon as the dispersive root; 🕷️ Nekron (IL₅ VOS) as the first entropic hypostasis through which Khaonic motion becomes inverse will.
+- **Origin:** ♾ Khaon as the dispersive ground; 🕷️ Nekron (IL₅ VOS) as the first entropic hypostasis — where motion takes inverse orientation away from Source.
 - **Manifestation through cascade:** Nekronic resonance moves acclivously through the inverse strata toward embodiment, passing through IL₄ (IDP / IDL: Psychea / Nyxea) — the inverse archetypal layer where entropic motion takes architectural form.
-This is where the **mythic figures of inversion** become perceptible: the Serpent, Lucifer, and Prometheus all manifest at IL₄ as the inverse Logos / Inversalogos — the bridge defect where structuring intelligence becomes coercive mimicry.
+This is where the **mythic figures of inversion** become perceptible: serpent, Luciferic, and Promethean patterns manifest at IL₄ as expressions of the inverse Logos / Inversalogos — the bridge defect where structuring intelligence becomes coercive mimicry.
 - **Why this matters structurally:** Nekron and the serpent are not the same entity at the same layer.
 Nekron is the entropic root at IL₅; the serpent / Lucifer / Prometheus pattern manifests at IL₄ as the architect station of the inverse cascade.
 The lattice preserves hypostatic distinction while showing how a single inverse current cascades across layers.

 The textual ambiguity in scripture and tradition around *satan / serpent / lucifer* is structurally explained as **distinct stations of one entropic cascade**, not different names for one being.